Jackson-Mu/Jackson-Mu/README.md

 ### 📫 Let’s connect!
-Feel free to reach out for collaborations, questions, or football talk
+Feel free to reach out for collaborations & questions.

 ---